-Britney Spears Flaunts Her Abs, Toned Legs In A Crop Top & Short Shorts As She Works Out With Her Kids
+Britney Spears Flaunts Her Abs, Toned Legs In A Crop Top And Short-Shorts As She Works Out With Her Kids

 “Painting feels so therapeutic to me!” the pop superstar said in the caption.
 “Getting to do this with my boys on a beautiful day like this is such a blessing!!!”

-And Britney is certainly no stranger to working with a canvas, as it was just last year that the mom of two added professional painter to her resume after selling some of her work for $10,000.
+And Britney is certainly no stranger to working with a canvas, as it was just last year that the mom-of-two added professional painter to her resume after selling some of her work for $10,000.

-Vanity Fair reported that Spears sold a unique piece of her artwork for the very impressive sum in November 2017 with all the proceeds of the sale being donated to Vegas Cares, which benefits the victims of the October 1 Las Vegas shooting during Route 91 Harvest music festival.
+Vanity Fair reported that Spears sold a unique piece of her artwork for the very impressive sum in November, 2017, with all the proceeds of the sale being donated to Vegas Cares, which benefits the victims of the October 1 Las Vegas shooting during the Route 91 Harvest music festival.

 But when Britney’s not showing off her artwork on social media, she is showing off her rock hard body.

-As Inquisitr previously reported, Spears has been flaunting her incredible body on Instagram multiple times over the past several months, sharing various clips of herself working out solo as well as with her boyfriend, Sam Asghari.
+As Inquisitr previously reported, Spears has been flaunting her incredible body on Instagram multiple times over the past several months, sharing various clips of herself working out solo, as well as with her boyfriend, Sam Asghari.